Internet-Draft CoAP pubsub December 2024

 3.2.3.
 Unsubscribe

 A CoAP client can unsubscribe simply by cancelling the observation as described in Section 3.6 of [RFC7641].
 The client MUST either use CoAP GET with the Observe Option set to 1 or send a CoAP Reset message in response to a notification.
-Also on Section 3.6 of [RFC7641] the client can simply "forget" the observation and the server will remove it from the list of observers after the next notification.
+Also on Section 3.6 of [RFC7641] the client can simply "forget" the observation and the broker will remove it from the list of observers after the next notification.

 As per [RFC7641] a server that transmits notifications mostly in non-confirmable messages, but it MUST send a notification in a confirmable message instead of a non-confirmable message at least every 24 hours.